ubiquity/permit2-rpc-manager/packages/permit2-rpc-server/README.md

 Refer to the [root README.md](../../README.md) for overall project information and core features.

+## API Endpoint

+The service exposes the following endpoint:

+`POST /{chainId}`

+-   Replace `{chainId}` with the desired EVM chain ID.
+-   The request body should be a standard JSON-RPC 2.0 request object or an array of request objects (for batching).
+-   The response will be a JSON-RPC 2.0 response object or an array of response objects.

 ## Development

 Use Deno tasks defined in `deno.jsonc`: